How To Find The Base Formula

 • Causation vs. Correlation: Just because two variables are correlated doesn't mean that one causes the other.

-To overcome these challenges, it's important to:
+To overcome these challenges, it helps to:

 • Iterate: Develop a preliminary model, test it, and refine it based on the results.